anilsathyan7/sudoku/README.md

 #Online:-

-You may host the same in google app-engine or similar setup and run the game from different systems with differetn accounts.Use the same url everywhere once you have logged in.
+You may host the same in google app-engine or similar setup and run the game from different systems with differetn accounts.
+Use the same url everywhere once you have logged in.

 ## Versioning